vorsakha/tippers/README.md

 ## Overview

-Our platform is an online betting site that offers a variety of games, including Dice, Slots, Flip, and others.
+The test project is an simple online betting site that offers a variety of games, including Dice, Slots, Flip, and others.
 Users can connect their wallets to participate in these games, place bets, and manage their funds directly through the site.

 ## Current Functionality